 Build a connection early on

-The key to finding long-lasting mom friends is to seek out moms who you build a connection with.
+To find long-lasting mom friends seek out moms who you build a connection with.
 Sometimes it doesn’t always happen instantly.
 Sometimes it does.

 To know if things “click” just be yourself.
 Talk to her like you would talk to a dear friend.
 If she seems engaged and genuinely interested in listening to what you are saying than that’s a great start.
 You want someone to just get you and what you are going through, not someone who you put up a facade around for fear of being judged.